2025-12-16

 When I was leaving, I forgot my chargers and had to go back.
 I ended up taking the FlixBus an hour later.
 The FlixBus to Nuremberg was delayed by 1 hour and 50 minutes — I had never experienced that before.
 So, I didn’t have any problem catching my next bus.
 I spent an hour in Nuremberg and then continued to Amsterdam.
 Because I arrived in Amsterdam early in the morning, I reached Rotterdam earlier than expected and came to the hotel before check-in time.
 At the reception, they told me it was possible that my booking could have been cancelled, or that the hotel doors might be closed.
 I didn’t understand what they meant.
 Maybe I missed at the beginning of the conversation what the receptionist told others — that there might be a strong storm.
 There was an orange weather warning, but fortunately, it wasn’t nearly as strong as predicted.

 I also visited Hospitality in Amsterdam.
 A few months later, I went to another Hospitality in Tilburg.
 I wanted to see SOLAH perform for a bit — and also Flava D. As a singer, SOLAH has been the best for me in recent months.
 But I didn’t really enjoy the event that much.
 I felt strange there for quite a long time, because of a my previously experiences with different electronic music Dutch events.
 Upon arrival, there was also a mistake made by Melkweg’s security.
 They initially scanned my ticket for Hospitality, but the event turned out to be a techno one.
 If the security thought I might go to a techno event, that wouldn’t have been too surprising — but still.
 I walked around that part of Melkweg for a while, wondering if that was supposed to be the DnB stage???.
 Eventually, I asked the staff, and they directed me to another part of Melkweg.
-The security there said my ticket had already been scanned elsewhere.
+I had a great welcome from the security at Hospital event, with a bow to me, however, another security guard noticed that my ticket had already been scanned elsewhere.
 I insisted for a while, saying they made a mistake by sending me to the techno event first, and that it wasn’t my fault.
 In the end, I had stamps for two events.
 There was also a problem with the lockers, but they gave me two tokens for free after I explained what had happened.

 I can already feel the Christmas atmosphere in the Netherlands.
 You can see Christmas trees, ornaments, and lights everywhere.
 You won’t find that in many other parts of Europe.
 The west coast really knows how to beautify its surroundings.